ProjectMoon/eve2/README.md

   "object_literal".
 * `import` function: removed ability to import Java classes, because it didn't really line up with what importing is supposed to do.
+* Switched from reflections to annovention annotation scanning library.
+This scans the classpath at startup (correctly, even!) and loads any EJI types automatically.
+Now, only `typedef extern` is required!

 0.3.5: